philipchang411/Cosine_in_Assembly/README.md

 # Cosine_in_Assembly
-Cosine function written in assembly
+Cosine function written in assembly.
+Takes in the input in radians and returns the cosine of that value.